mmbman/Katagiri/1984-05-18-Awakening-of-Faith-Talk-11.md

 >
 > 1. The Storehouse Consciousness
 >
-> The Mind as phenomena (samsara) is grounded on the Tathagata-garbha.
+> The Mind as phenomena (samsara) is grounded on the Tathāgata-garbha.
 What is called the Storehouse Consciousness is that in which “neither birth nor death (nirvana)” diffuses harmoniously with “birth and death (samsara)”, and yet in which both are neither identical nor different.
 This Consciousness has two aspects which embrace all states of existence and create